San Diego Airport (SAN) Guide

 Airport Facts & Stats

-SAN Airport serves over 70 destinations on a regular basis.
-The top 5 destinations served from the airport are Los Angeles, Phoenix, San Francisco, Denver, and Seattle.
+• Top Destinations: The most popular destinations served from SAN are Los Angeles, Phoenix, San Francisco, Denver, and Seattle.

 Airport History